 4. “They don’t understand what I mean!”

-If misunderstandings like this happen in your project, if you feel that your team does not understand what you want to have in your app, or that you don’t know how to explain your vision in a way that’ll make it clear for the developers, it’s a good idea to use some help from a Product Owner Proxy.
+If misunderstandings like this happen in your project, if you feel that your team does not understand what you want to have in your app, or if you don’t know how to explain your vision in a way that will make it clear for the developers, it’s a good idea to use some help from a Product Owner Proxy.

 5. “I don’t understand why it takes so long to do it!”